Teaching & Class Offerings:

 Mischief is a proven design; I’ve built her with students and used her in on water classes at the WoodenBoat School.
 She’s stable enough for kids to play around in; rows well, thought pulling into head seas can be wet work.
 She tows like a feather and I’ve rowed her ashore with 4 adults and a load of camping gear aboard.
 In short she’s as good a tender as I’ve ever used and better then many I’ve tried.
 Best of all you can build her yourself.

-The end result of our two weekends of work will be a pretty, practical rowboat suitable enough for younger first-time boaters or old salts.
+The end result of our 5 day class will be a pretty, practical rowboat suitable enough for younger first-time boaters or old salts.

 Elements of Coastal Kayaking: